 Accounts receivable consist of fees due from counties in California that have been earned for services provided to foster youth.
 Bad debts are recognized on the allowance method, based on historical experience and management's evaluation of outstanding receivables.
-The allowance for doubtful accounts receivable and other receivables totaled \$104,929 at June 30, 2020.
+The allowance for doubtful accounts receivable and other receivables totaled \$102,306 and \$104,929 at June 30, 2021 and 2020, respectively.